blathering-barnacles/Bangazon-2/README.md

 # BangazonAPI

-This is an API for Bangazon INC. This API will allow user to GET/POST/PUT and (sometimes) DELETE items from the Bangazon Database.
+This is an Server Generated web application for Bangazon INC. This application will allow a user to GET/POST/PUT and (sometimes) DELETE items from the Bangazon Database.
 Before you can utilize the database, there are a few things you need to make sure you have installed.

 # Installing Core Technologies